INTRODUCTION TO BUYING TOOL SHARPENING SUPPLIES

 By Joshua Farnsworth

-1. Urgent Sharpening Supplies (Buy these first):
+A. Urgent Sharpening Tools (Buy these First)

 Let me first say that there are many methods for getting a keen edge on chisels & plane irons.
 You can see my page on learning how to sharpen your hand tools here.
 I spent a lot of time and money trying to find the system that works best for me.
 My system involves obtaining a primary angle on a grinder, then honing the angles on waterstones.
 This system is also used by the majority of other traditional woodworkers.
 Sandpaper sharpening works, but is more expensive in the long run.
 Huge sharpening machines (like this) are really slow & expensive.
 So I stick with a fairly traditional method.